openpolitics/groupthink/README.md

 ## Get your own!

 If you want to run your own open democratic platform, you can!
-This isn't a simple process yet, unfortunately, but we'll help you through as best we can...
+This isn't a simple process yet, but we'll help you through as best we can...

-Note that currently the style and headers of the deployed app will still match the [OpenPolitics Manifesto version](https://votebot.openpolitics.org.uk).
+Note that the style and headers of the deployed app will still match the [OpenPolitics Manifesto version](https://votebot.openpolitics.org.uk).
 A [change for that](https://github.com/openpolitics/groupthink/issues/42) will be coming soon.

 ### Set up a GitHub repository for your content